 Getting Over a Bad Set

 I bring that up because so much is asked of anyone that works in the film industry, producers really try (if they’re good ones) to treat the cast and crew the best they can.
 Sometimes even spoil them.
 Working 12+ hours everyday is tough in the body, mind and spirit.
 Many people in production were just pushed too much and that caused them to just leave the business.
 They just left!
 The industry broke them.
 They weren’t treated right.
 Being mistreated set after set, gig after gig get to a person.
 A string of bad sets is a horrible experience.

-What’s a bad set even?
-Well there could be a number of things that happen that could make it a very crappy experience.
-Maybe they asked you to do something unsafe, maybe unethical, maybe they didn’t feed you properly everyday, (my problem most of the time because I’m celiacs) maybe they promised you you a bed, but then they said “Hey, take this air mattress and sleep in that hallway.”
+Well, there could be a number of things that happen that could make it a very crappy experience.
+Maybe they ask you to do something unsafe, maybe unethical, maybe they don’t feed you properly everyday, (my problem most of the time because I’m celiacs) maybe they promise you you a bed, but then they said “Hey, take this air mattress and sleep in that hallway.”
 Maybe you don’t mesh well with the key players you need to work with.
-For me if I don’t get along with my DP and Director as a 1stAD it is going to be a tough set!
-There are so many people or things that can make your life a living he’ll on set.
+For me if I don’t get along with the DP and Director as a 1st AD it is going to be a tough or bad set!
+There are so many people and things that can make your life a living hell on set.

 “This too shall pass.”